JokerXu0223/react-native-masonry-list/README.md

 #### `numColumns: number`

 The number of columns.

+#### `itemOffsetHeight: number`

+The number of itemOffsetHeight。You must ensure that itemHeight is the outermost container, for example, item has marginTop

 #### `renderItem: ({ item: any, index: number, column: number, columnIndex: number }) => ?ReactElement<*>,`